Myzel394/quid_faciam_hodie/README.md

 Tap on the bottom right image / movie to view your timeline.
 You can swipe to see all your memories from here.

+## Hint for the jury

+The app can run directly after building it.
+All API Keys are stored in code.
+To protect them from simple bots, they are converted to base64.
+Once the Hackathon is over, all API keys will be removed.

+By default, this app will use the Supabase project from me (Myzel394).
+I do not share your data and I do not download it.
+If you want to host your own Supabase project (which is highly recommended), you can replace your own API key under `lib/constants/apis.dart`;

+You will need to replace `SUPABASE_API_URL` to your URL and `SUPABASE_API_URL` to your API key.

+Aaaaaand most importantly:

+Have fun! :smile: